 For a few minutes out of my day Earthing brings me back to earth.
 It’s as simple as that.
 If you can’t find mud to play in, however, or don’t have grass in your life, even bare feet on a safe pavement can connect you with the earth.

-If you need help with addiction or mental health click on the image below to explore professional resources in your area.
+If you need help with addiction or mental health, visit Recovery Guidance to explore professional resources in your area.